 Another example of a great response to viral criticism is the "Wedding Dance" folks.
 When their dancing wedding entrance video went viral, they were criticized for using a Chris Brown song, a legitimate concern given Chris Brown's issues with domestic violence.
 The couple responded by collecting donations for a domestic violence non-profit — $34,000, all told.
 They heard the feedback and responded not by defending their choice, but by essentially saying "That's kinda fucked up and wasn't our intention — here, maybe this will help."
 A $34,000 donation absolutely helps.

 If people are saying your gamer wedding is tacky, obviously there's no need to apologize — what would you say?
 "Sorry you think I'm silly; we clearly have different taste."
 But if you're being criticized for, say, cultural appropriation or privileged entitlement?
-There may be some real opportunities for some personal development.
+There may be a real opportunity for some personal development.

 Take some time to cool down, collect your thoughts, and consider the feedback.
 Once you're feeling solid about what it might all mean (give it at least a week), there can be real value in saying, "Thanks for taking the time to share your perspectives with me.
 I've taken some time to really think about this, and I think understand what you're saying.
 I can see where I didn't think this all the way through.
 This experience has been enlightening and I've learned a lot."